Numantic-NMoroney/ColorRadialSVM/README.md

-# ColorRadialSVM
+## ColorRadialSVM

-A radial SVM color classifier.
+A radial SVM color classifier as a Streamlit app.